Preparing for Your First Visit

 Patient Rights and Responsibilities

 At Denver Indian Health and Family Services (DIHFS) each patient entrusted to our care is treated with dignity, respect and compassion.
 We recognize that all patients have basic rights, and we are committed to honoring these rights.
-Likewise, DIHFS has a right to expect reasonable and responsible behavior from patients, their relatives and friends.
-The following is a summary of rights and responsibilities that we believe serve as a foundation for a good relationship between patients and staff.
+Likewise, DIHFS has a right to expect reasonable and responsible behavior from patients, their relatives, and friends.
+Click below to read the full patients rights and responsibilities policy.
+We believe this serves as a foundation for a good relationship between patients and staff.

 Seek immediate medical attention if you or someone is experiencing;